metagenomics/metagenomics-tk/docs/tutorials/tutorial2/reads_to_genomes.md

-The tutorial is a concise walkthrough of the analysis workflow that the Metagenomics‑Toolkit provides for metagenomic short‑read projects.
 The first step is to run a thorough quality‑control pipeline that trims adapters and low‑quality ends, discards reads that become too short, and removes any host DNA contamination.
 A Nonpareil analysis is then executed to estimate the sequencing depth needed to capture the full microbial diversity.

 With the cleaned reads in hand, the Toolkit proceeds to assembly.
-The MEGAHIT assembler, integrated into the Toolkit, is invoked to build contigs that reflect the underlying genomes present in the sample.
+The MEGAHIT assembler, integrated into the Toolkit, is invoked to build contigs representing longer contiguous sequences in the sample.
-The final part of the analysis is binning.
 By examining each contig’s k‑mer composition and its coverage, the binning tools cluster contigs that share similar signatures.
 These clusters, or “bins,” correspond to draft genomes reconstructed from the community, enabling researchers to recover and study individual organisms without prior knowledge of the sample’s composition.

-In short, the guide describes how the Toolkit orchestrates QC, assembly and binning to turn raw metagenomic reads into biologically meaningful genome bins
+In short, the guide describes how the Toolkit orchestrates QC, assembly and binning to turn raw metagenomic reads into biologically meaningful genome bins.

 We will inspect two SRA samples ([SRR492065](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR492065&display=metadata){:target="_blank"} and [SRR492183](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR492183&display=metadata){:target="_blank"}) that belong to the same study "Preborn infant gut metagenome".